qiboteam/qibo/doc/source/developer-guides/contributing.rst

 - **Coverage**: Test coverage should be maintained / be at least at the same level when new features are implemented.
 - **Pylint**: Test code for anomalies, such as bad coding practices, missing documentation, unused variables.

+Besides the linter, further custom rules are applied e.g. checks for ``print`` statements that bypass the logging system (such check can be excluded line by line with the ``# CodeText:skip`` flag).

 Documentation
 -------------